OutSystems/docs-product/src/develop/ui/patterns/web/responsive/loadonvisible.md

     ![](<images/loadonvisible-image-4.png>)

-1. Add the required content to widget.
+1. Add the required content to the placeholder inside the Load on Visible widget.

     In this example, we add images by dragging the Image widget into the Loan on Visible widget and selecting an image from the sample OutSystems UI images.